Danbaba1/Inventory-Management/README.md

 2. Create a feature branch (`git checkout -b feature/new-feature`)
 3. Follow existing code structure and documentation standards
 4. Add tests for new functionality
+5. Ensure Supabase schema changes are documented
-5. Submit a pull request with detailed description
+6. Submit a pull request with detailed description

 ## 📄 License